stablekernel/aqueduct/_posts/tut/2016-06-19-executing-queries.md

 (In the future, we'll allow this information to be passed from a configuration file.
 But for now, we'll do it manually.)

-A `ManagedDataModel` is initialized with a list of all instance types in your application.
+A `ManagedDataModel` is initialized with its named constructor `fromCurrentMirrorSystem`.
+This constructor uses reflection to find every `ManagedObject<T>` subclass in your application and compile a data model from them.
+(This is why it is important to export managed objects the way it was done in the previous section.)

 The persistent store is a specific implementation of a persistent store, `PostgreSQLPersistentStore`.
 It is initialized with information necessary to connect to a database.
 A `ManagedContext` simply ties those two things together.

 (By the way, the interface for `PersistentStore` can be implemented for different flavors of SQL and even non-SQL databases.
 We just so happen to prefer PostgreSQL, so we've already built that one.)

 When a `ManagedContext` is created, it becomes the *default context* of your application.
 When we execute database queries, they run on the default context (by default).
 If we have multiple databases, we can create more `ManagedContext`s and pass them around to make sure we hit the right database.
 For now, we can ignore this, just know that it exists.

-It is important that all `ManagedObject<T>` subclasses are exported in your library file; otherwise, the mechanism that searches your application to create a `ManagedDataModel` won't be able to find them.

 Executing Queries
 ---